Card spending data

 Reports archive

-Please note that the data shared in these reports may change in future publications, due to improvements in data processing.
+Please note that the data shared in these reports may differ from current publications, due to improvements in data processing.

 - PDFDownload (1.07 MB)View (1.07 MB)